-While high humidity makes many other plant diseases spread faster, high humidity is actually a good thing for curly top.
+While high humidity makes many other plant diseases spread faster, high humidity hinders curly top.
 The beet leafhopper is less active in relative humidity above 50 percent.
 In low humidity, on the other hand, the beet leafhopper is out and about.
 That’s why the disease is especially widespread in arid and semi-arid regions like the western United States.

 How to Identify the Beet Leafhopper

 The beet leafhopper is about one eighth of an inch long and wedge-shaped.
 Its color is pale green, gray or brown, with dark markings on its upper surface.

 The insect overwinters in weeds such as Russian thistle (tumbleweed) and mustard.
 In the spring, the adults lay eggs on their hosts.
 After the eggs hatch, it takes two to three months for the nymphs to develop into adults.

 When disturbed, the beet leafhopper jumps or flies away.
 If the insects don’t find suitable hosts on which to feed, they move to other plants.
 The damage caused by their feeding on plants is negligible.